Home

 • Create Profiles for Users: Use profiles to grant advisors, personal bankers, and relationship managers access to Financial Services Cloud features.
 To create the required profiles, clone and customize the Standard User profile provided by Salesforce.

-• When you install the Financial Services Cloud packages, map these cloned profiles to the Advisor, Personal Banker, and Relationship Manager profiles provided in each package.
+• When you install the FSC packages, map these cloned profiles to the Advisor, Personal Banker, and Relationship Manager profiles provided in each package.

 • From Setup, enter Profiles in the Quick Find box, and then select Profiles.